jorqueraquentin-lang/MagicOptimizer/HostProject/Scripts/README.md

 ## ⚠️ **Important Notes**

 - **Always run from HostProject directory** - Scripts expect to be in the project root
-- **Use rebuild_plugin.ps1** - This is the only rebuild script you need
+- **Use rebuild_plugin_working.ps1** - This is the only rebuild script you need
 - **Restart Editor after rebuild** - Plugin changes require complete editor restart
-- **Check for duplicates** - Script automatically prevents duplicate settings windows
+- **Professional UI Complete** - Plugin now has world-class interface ready for functional implementation

 ## 🔧 **Troubleshooting**